 Corey Heim Career Highlights:

 - Picked up first career NASCAR Camping World Truck Series victory at Atlanta Motor Speedway March 19, 2022 in just his fifth start.
-Across 10 career starts has two wins, 63 laps led, two top-five and three top-10 finishes resulting in an average finish of 18.2.
+Across eight career starts has one win, 43 laps led, one top-five and two top-10 finishes resulting in an average finish of 18.5.

 - Made three Truck Series starts in 2021 with a best result of 11th coming at Martinsville Speedway in October.

 - Finished runner-up in the ARCA Menards Series championship standings in 2021 after collecting six wins, three poles, 406 laps led, 16 top-five and 20 top-10 finishes resulting in an average finish of 3.1 across 20 starts.

 - Across 40 career ARCA Menards Series starts has eight wins, 659 laps led, 29 top-five and 38 top-10 finishes resulting in an average finish of 4.4.
 Picked up his first career ARCA Menards Series victory at Kansas Speedway Oct.
 16, 2020.

 - Corey Heim’s No. 51 JBL Tundra TRD Pro: